 2149 Bristol Oxford Valley Road/2501 Bath Road, Bristol

-FYI: We were there the day after it opened.
-I’ve noticed they’ve since added to Facebook posts that are shoes are required, so be sure to wear those water shoes!
+FYI: We were there the day after it opened in 2021.
+They’ve since added to Facebook posts that are shoes are required, so be sure to wear those water shoes!

 Montgomery Township Accessible Playground and Spray Park